-2. Drink more water.
+2. Drink More Water

 Well, duh, right?
-I know this may seem like a no-brainer, but even if you drink water throughout the day, other beverages like soda and coffee act as diuretics, making you pee and contributing to dehydration.
-Studies have recently debunked the “eight glasses of water a day” rule that we all used to swear by, so there’s no need to be counting cups or anything, but an extra sip or two definitely couldn’t hurt!
+I know this may seem like a no-brainer, but even if you drink water throughout the day, other beverages like soda and coffee act as diuretics, which contribute to dehydration.
+Studies have recently debunked the “eight glasses of water a day” rule that we all used to swear by, so there’s no need to be counting cups consumed.
+But an extra sip or two definitely couldn’t hurt!

-4. Address your environment.
+4. Address Your Environment

-5. Get your DIY on!
+5. Get Your DIY On!

 I love being creative and finding unique ways to tackle problems.
 Here are some amazing DIY ideas for making homemade humidifiers — you know, ones that won’t get all gunky and end up spewing germs all over your house!

-The Cadillac of DIY humidifiers
+The Cadillac of DIY Humidifiers

 Get cracking on these five tips and you’ll have soft, happy and nourished skin this winter — regardless of how long it lasts!